-Types of Entrepreneurship
+What are the Different Types of Entrepreneurship with Examples?

 1. Private Entrepreneurship

+The main object of such entrepreneurs is the earn profits.
 The development of such entrepreneurs has been possible, due to private enterprise.

-2. Government or Public Entrepreneurship
+3. Public Entrepreneurship

-When the government starts business enterprises in government or public sector for public welfare and takes risks related to them, it is known as government or public entrepreneurship.
+When the government starts business enterprises in the government or public sector for public welfare and takes risks related to them, it is known as government or public entrepreneurship.

 Public entrepreneurship has developed fast in India also, after independence.

-3. Joint Entrepreneurship
+5. Joint Entrepreneurship

 Following are the salient features of such Entrepreneurship:

-In India, joint entrepreneurship has been adopted, due to various reasons, like achieving the goals of plans, check the concentration of economic power, encouraging new entrepreneurs, and for Industrial development of backward areas, etc.
+In India, joint entrepreneurship has been adopted, due to various reasons, like achieving the goals of plans, checking the concentration of economic power, encouraging new entrepreneurs, and for Industrial development of backward areas, etc.

-5. Traditional or Evolutionary Entrepreneurship
+8. Traditional Entrepreneurship

 The main features of such types of entrepreneurship are as follows: